Depgit/blog/README.md

 # blog
-a simple blog using react node express js
+a simple blog using node express js